bagyokinga/Queue-Simulation/README.md

     - random
     - choose next customer from longer queue
 - correlation-L graphs: find correlation of $\mu_{i1}$ and $\mu_{i2}$, then graph it against average queue length obtained from simulation
+    - two different designs to create mean service rates of varying dependence
+    - calculation of average queue lengths in different scenarios